code42/py42/docs/userguides/searches.md

 # Executing Searches

-py42 includes a powerful, flexible query system that allows you to quickly and easily search file events and alerts.
+py42 features a powerful, flexible query system for quickly and easily searching file events and alerts.
-This guide helps you understand the syntax for building queries and executing searches.
+This guide explains the syntax for building queries and executing searches.

-## File Event Searches
+## Search File Events

 First, import the required modules and classes and create the SDK: